muratk5n/thirdwave/en/README.md

 ---

-Yearly total of ppl shot to death by the police, WaPo data
+Number of ppl shot to death by the police, WaPo data, annual

 [[-]](2019/05/confstats.html#allshoot)